 Monika and her family SHOW

-Fostering family for six years
+Fostering family for eight years

 “I’ve really enjoyed inviting other children into our family and giving them the support they need.
-I love that I always have someone to play with as well; there’s nothing I don’t like about fostering!” says Monika.
+I love that I always have someone to have fun with as well; there’s nothing I don’t like about fostering!” says Monika.
 “I would definitely recommend it as it gives you a great feeling, knowing that you could have made a positive difference to children’s lives.”

 Foster carer since 2001